 • Pet food

-...Not only result in a substantial financial outlay, but when not managed properly, generate unnecessary costs.
-These items represent significant revenue opportunities so you can’t afford to run out but too much inventory, some of which may have passed an expiration date, is like lighting money on fire.
+... not only result in a substantial financial outlay but when not managed properly, generate unnecessary costs.
+Inventory costs represent approximately 20% of total revenue for the average practice with many of the inventoried items generating significant practice revenue.
+Although you can’t afford to run out, too much inventory, some of which may have passed an expiration date, is like lighting money on fire.
+How do you balance the two?

 This approach not only helps you maintain proper inventory levels but demonstrates that unusual activity won’t go unnoticed and serves as a theft deterrent.